 WHAT YOU NEED TO LOOK FOR!

-Look for a shoe box, medium size, and a plastic cupcake holder, the one that holds 12 cupcakes. these ones you can fit within the shoe box and it sits comfortably.
+Look for a shoebox, medium size, and a plastic cupcake holder, one that holds 12 cupcakes. where you can fit within the shoe box and it sits comfortably.

-The cupcake holder would be the surface to place the keys in., the numbers, letters, or shapes.
-This will be made clearer once you start with this project.
+The cupcake holder would be the surface to place the keys within the holes, the numbers, letters, or shapes.
+This will be made clearer once you have started with this project.

 REUSEABLE SURFACE!

-If you have a laminating machine, that would be super to laminate one white A4 card.
+If you own a laminating machine, you can laminate one white A4 card.

 A MEANS TO WRITE ON!